helloturbine/turbine-docs/docs/what-is-turbine.md

 # What is Turbine?

-Turbine is a lightweight for companies with physical inventory.
+Turbine is a lightweight ERP for multichannel brands.

 We’re seeking to fundamentally change how information is shared and used across organizations.